C-Play : Cluster Media Player

 • 360 equirectangular or equiangular cubemap (common on YouTube)

-• Runs a QT/QML UI application on master computer and small none-UI GLFW/SGCT application on clients.
+• Runs a Qt/QML UI application on the master computer and a small non-UI GLFW/SGCT application on the nodes/clients.

 • Sync playback, loading and other properties between master and clients.

-• Playing audio is only available on master.
-C-Play support change of audio output, and is pre-built with support for “JACK”, which opens for multi-channel low-latency output to for instance ASIO devices.
+• Playing audio is usually performed on master (Support for node audio is added in 2.2).
+Change of audio output is supported, and C-Play is pre-built with “JACK”, which opens for multi-channel low-latency output to for instance ASIO devices.

 • Loading external audio files as multiple tracks.

-• Editing and saving playlist and playfiles including all necassary parameters.
+• Editing and saving playlists and playfiles including all necessary parameters.

-• Configure “sections” in a editor to create bookmarks to jump between clips inside a larger movie.
+• Configure “sections” in an editor to create bookmarks for jumping between clips inside a larger movie.

-• Tested and used on primarily Windows 10, in domes and other big arenas.
+• Tested and used on Windows 10/11, in domes and other big arenas.

 Guides